GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/README.md

 Each test case is available in multiple formats, each one in a distinct sub-folder.

 Each test case contains the following files:
-- a .ply (Polygon File Format) file with the unordered point cloud of the scene
+- a .ply (Polygon File Format) file with the unordered point cloud of the scene.
-- a .zdf (Zivid native format) file with the point cloud, color image and depth image
+- a .zdf (Zivid native format) file with the point cloud, color image and depth image.
+These files can be opened with Zivid Studio.

 # Future work
 - Make the color and depth images available in more conventional formats such as .png